 A bone folder helps you get nice crisp folds without wrinkling or bulges.

-Add your adhesive to both of the tabs, and fold them into the gift card holder.
+Add your adhesive to both of the tabs and fold them into the gift card holder.

-There is also a rectangle piece that you can stick the gift card to with a glue dot.
+There is also a rectangular piece that you can stick the gift card to with a glue dot.
 The back would be a great place to write any message you would like to leave as well.